 If the organization is not interested or is unable to offer you an internship/co-op, ask for names of other organizations that might be interested in your proposal and for any suggestions they have to help you in your search.

 Follow up after meeting with potential employers or internship sites

 Step 5: After Obtaining the Internship/Co-op

 When you identify someone willing to offer you an internship or co-op, be sure you and your supervisor both clearly understand what you will be doing.
 Discuss your expectations of the organization and the organization's expectations of you.
-The WKU Career Services Center (CSC) requires that an internship/co-op student complete a set of forms before you start your internship/co-op, one of which helps a student and the internship/co-op supervisor outline expectations, job responsibilities and learning objectives for the experience.
-Once you've secured an internship/co-op, sign up for a group internship/co-op meeting, or call or come by the office to obtain the forms and directions from your CSC Career Counselor to help you be successful on the job.
-Contact Information: (270-745-3095, DUC A-230, firstname.lastname@example.org)
+The WKU Center for Career and Professional Development (CCPD) requires that an internship/co-op student complete a set of forms before you start your internship/co-op, one of which helps a student and the internship/co-op supervisor outline expectations, job responsibilities and learning objectives for the experience.
+Once you've secured an internship/co-op, call or come by the office to obtain the forms and directions from your CCPD Career Counselor to help you be successful on the job.
+Contact Information: (270-745-3095, DSU 2001, firstname.lastname@example.org).